Daniel-Hanrahan-Tools-and-Games/Bug_Invasion_Compatibility/README.md

 <p>Controls: z for green bullet, a for blue bullet, s for yellow bullet, x for red bullet and arrow keys for directions.</p>

+<p>Warning: There is a bug in this version of the game where some enemies do not die sometimes.</p>

 <h3>Prerequisites</h3>
 <ol>
   <li>type this in terminal: sudo apt update</li>